theUnrealSamurai/daily-scripts/README.md

   started off planning to download a series of anime at one go. now the the script is abandoned due to the existence of captchas in the website.

 * mp4_time_calc.py
-  If you have a folder full of videos use this to calculate the total sum of how long the videos in the folder is.
+  Downloaded a folder full of tutorials and want to know how long the whole length is? just run this script, you'll get the total length of all the videos in the folder added together.

+* Json_delete.py
+  If you donwload a backup from the google photos the backup will have a json for each image. containing the details like location, time, date etc...
+If you want to just delete just run this script to remove only json of all the pictures.
+  tip: point the path variable to the location of Takeout/GooglePhotos